tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

   This extension allows clients to indicate that they have cached certificate information from a previous connection.
 Servers can signal the client to use this cached information instead of transmitting a redundant set of certificates.
 However, this mechanism may enable attackers to correlate independent TLS exchanges, leading to client privacy concerns.

 * TLS Certificate Compression ({{!RFC8879}})
   The compression schemes defined in this specification reduce the size of the server's certificate chain.
 However, in PQ or PQ/T hybrid certificates, the signatures and public keys are typically much larger compared to traditional algorithms.
-These large high-entropy fields, such as cryptographic keys and signatures, limit the effectiveness of existing TLS certificate compression schemes.
+These large high-entropy fields, such as public keys and signatures, limit the effectiveness of existing TLS certificate compression schemes.

 * Abridged TLS Certificate ({?I-D.ietf-tls-cert-abridge})
   This mechanism reduces the size of the certificate chain by omitting intermediate certificates that are already known to the client.
 The server provides a compact representation of the certificate chain, and the client reconstructs the omitted certificates using the well-known common CA database.
 This method significantly reduces bandwidth usage while maintaining compatibility with existing certificate validation processes.
-It also explores mechanisms to compress the end-entity certificate itself, this aspect is still under active discussion within the TLS Working Group.
+It also explores mechanisms to compress the end-entity certificate itself, this aspect is still under discussion within the TLS Working Group.

 # Informing Users of PQC Security Compatibility Issues